 The company aims to distribute the device to as wide a range of users as possible.
 The aim is to sell the device to health practitioners, with a smaller version for sale to consumers.

 The skin cancer growth rate make it imperative to have a tool for detecting skin cancer.
-DermaSensor, Inc. has been working on such a tool since 2009.
+DermaSensor, Inc. has been working on such a new cancer detection machine since 2009.
 Dr. Maurice Ferre co-founded the Miami-based health tech startup.

 Dr. Ferre has an impressive background in medical entrepreneurship.
 Prior to DermaSensor, he was the CEO of MAKO Surgical, a company that Styker bought for $1.65 billion.
-He is also the chairman and CEO of Israel-based Insightec Ltd.; a co-founder of Miami-based Fastrack Institute; and was on the board of directors of Endeavor, a Miami-based company that supports high-impact entrepreneurship.
+In addition, he is also the chairman and CEO of Israel-based Insightec Ltd.; a co-founder of Miami-based Fastrack Institute; and was on the board of directors of Endeavor, a Miami-based company that supports high-impact entrepreneurship.

 Making use of prior technologies from Boston University and University College London, DermaSensor has been under development since 2011.
 The company has collaborated with dermatologists in Florida, and the device is undergoing development and clinical studies.
 What started out as a desktop system now looks like a large pen that can detect if a mole or skin lesion is cancerous or not.